 To expedite the process of bringing a partner to Ecuador who can finance the large capital expenditures required for the development of the CCB, Corriente is continuing with the Citi/Canaccord marketing process that started in January 2008.
-On March 31, 2009 Corriente announced the extension of negotiations with a selected party that could extend to the purchase of the entire company.
+On July 20, 2009 the company announced that negotiations for a potential sale of the company were continuing.
 However, there can be no assurance that any such negotiations will result in an agreement for the sale of the company.